EnAccess/OpenSmartMeter/docs/hardware/troubleshooting.md

+# Troubleshooting

 ## TROUBLESHOOTING MANUAL

 ### Possible errors

 1. Code not compiling.
 2. Incorrect voltage displaying as compared to a TRMS (True Root Mean Square) meter.
 3. Incorrect current/power display.
 4. Meter refusing to send data to ThingsBoard or not connecting to API (Application Programming Interface).
 5. Keypad not displaying what is pressed correctly.
 6. Incorrect LED (Light Emitting Diode) display